51ngul4r1ty/atoll-core/README.md

 1. `npm ci` (if you see errors about removing node_modules then remove package-lock.json and use `npm i` instead)
 2. Clone `atoll-shared` repo and follow instructions in its README.md to get it building correctly.
-3. `npm run sync` in `atoll-core` repo to get it to use the latest version of the shared repo code.
+3. `npm run sync-quick` in `atoll-core` repo to get it to use the latest version of the shared repo code.
 4. `npm run build` (if this succeeds you have all dependencies correct)
 5. Use `setup.sql` to set up "atoll" database and `data.sql` to set up some sample data.
 6. Use VS Code to open `atoll-core-main.code-workspace` - this will ensure that you see `atoll-core`